servo/book/src/hacking/developing-devtools.md

 However, this soon turns complex when wanting to compare logs between the two due to the different formats or performing queries on them.
 There is a small script to make this process easier: [`etc/devtools_parser.py`](https://github.com/servo/servo/blob/main/etc/devtools_parser.py).

-It is based on [Wireshark](https://www.wireshark.org/), a powerful network packet analyzer; more specifically it's cli, `tshark`.
+It is based on [Wireshark](https://www.wireshark.org/), a powerful network packet analyzer; more specifically its cli, `tshark`.
-It is configured to log packets send in your local network on the port that the devtools server is running, so it can read the payloads from them which contain the JSON packets from the DevTools protocol.
+It is configured to log packets sent on your local network on the port that the DevTools server is running It can read the payloads from these packets, which are small bits of the JSON DevTools protocol.

 **`tshark` needs to be installed** for the script to work.
-On [Setting up your environment](https://book.servo.org/hacking/setting-up-your-environment.html) the dependencies for many distros already include this, but check [the official install guide](https://tshark.dev/setup/install) if you are missing the package.
+In [Setting up your environment](setting-up-your-environment.md) the dependencies for many distros already include this, but check [the official install guide](https://tshark.dev/setup/install) if you are missing the package.

-Additionally, make sure to [set up a Firefox profile for debugging](https://book.servo.org/hacking/developing-devtools.html#on-the-first-run).
+Additionally, make sure to [set up a Firefox profile for debugging](#on-the-first-run).

 ### Capture a session